-Implications for Building Envelope Design On the Path Toward Net Zero Performance
+Implications for Building Envelope Design Toward Net Zero Performance

 The building envelope (cladding, glazing and roofing assemblies) is an integral part of the architectural expression of any buildings.
 In recent years the advent of computer simulations to assist in the structural design and manufacturing of building envelope assemblies has allowed for increasingly complex designs.
 However, in the past ten years, energy codes have significantly increased the energy performance as part of a trend towards high performance buildings.
 This has put increased emphasis on the role building envelope design plays in minimizing the energy required to operate buildings while still achieving the desired architectural design.